B3none/gdprconsent/readme.md

 # GDPR Consent
 A super flexible GDPR consent solution that, if implemented correctly, will make your site GDPR compliant.

+What can you tell me about GDPR?
+[This blog post](https://www.wired.co.uk/article/what-is-gdpr-uk-eu-legislation-compliance-summary-fines-2018) does an exceptional job at explaining it.

 ## User Disclaimer
 The current version, `1.0.0`, is the initial proof of concept and is subject to substantial change.
 As such we recommend that you watch the repository for releases: